mikurei/ticketgram/README.md

 - Dockerized
 - Internationalization support
 - Access control & usage limitting
+- Monitoring support (Prometheus)

 # Uses
 - `Python 3.11`
 - `python-telegram-bot` Telegram Bot HTTP API wrapper (that you can't refuse)
 - `peewee` as an ORM
 - `babel` for localization
+- `prometheus-client` for instrumentation & serving the `/metrics` endpoint
 - `SQLite` as a database

 # Commands